tinkerbell/tinkerbell.org/content/docs/workflows/_index.md

 If there are no workflows defined for the Worker, the Provisioner will ignore the Worker's request.
 If as a part of the workflow, a new OS is installed and completes successfully, then the boot request (after reboot) will be handled by newly installed OS.
 If as a part of the workflow, an OS is **not** installed, then the Worker after reboot will request PXE-boot from the Provisioner.

-You can view the events and the state of a workflow during or after its execution with the tink CLI using the [`tink workflow events`](/cli-reference/workflow/#tink-workflow-events) an the [`tink workflow state`](/cli-reference/workflow/#tink-workflow-state) commands.
+You can view the events and the state of a workflow during or after its execution with the tink CLI using the [`tink workflow events`](/docs/cli-reference/workflow/#tink-workflow-events) an the [`tink workflow state`](/cli-reference/workflow/#tink-workflow-state) commands.

 ## Ephemeral Data

+Ephemeral data is data that is shared between Workers as they execute workflows.
+Ephemeral data is stored in `/workflow/<workflow_id>`.

+Initially the directory is empty; you populate with it by having a [template's actions (scripts, etc)](/docs/templates) write to it.

+As the workflow progresses, subsequent actions on a Worker can read any ephemeral data that's been created by previous actions on other Workers as well as update that file with any changes.
+After the workflow finishes, any future actions on additional Workers will be able to read from that directory and see the updates.

-The workers that are part of a workflow might need to share data.
-This can take the form of a light JSON like below, or some binary files that other workers might require to complete their action.
+The data can take the form of a light JSON like below, or some binary files that other workers might require to complete their action.
+There is a 10 MB limit for ephemeral data, because it gets pushed to and from the tink-server and workers with every action, so it needs to be pretty light.

-For instance, a worker may add the following data:
+For instance, a Worker may write the following data:

 ```json
 {